ivaste/DeepLearningLAB/README.md

-# DeepLearningLAB
+# DeepLearning LAB
-MSc laboratory experiences and Homeworks at UNIPD 2020
+MSc laboratory experiences and Homeworks at UNIPD 2020/21 for the NEURAL NETWORKS AND DEEP LEARNING course

 # Homeworks